 Note – My usage of ‘backcountry’ in this context is a remote, undeveloped area usually access to hike, paddle, climb etc.

 The 10 Essentials for exploring the backcountry

-Whether you’re starting a week-long hike in the mountains or want to explore a 5km return trail near the highway, there are some essential items that you should carry.
+Whether you’re starting a week-long hike in the mountains or want to explore a 5km return trail near the highway, there are a number of items you should always be carrying.

 This 10 Essentials list is adapted version of the originally compiled by the Seattle branch of the outdoor recreation and education group ‘the Mountaineers’ in the 1930’s.
 It remains incredibly relevant today.

 There are some affiliate links in this post.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.